Top Interior Design Trends for Modern Kerala Homes in 2026

 Simplicity with a Purpose: Minimalist and Modular Living

-The idea of less is more is catching on in Kerala households.
-Whether you’re planning to design a studio flat or a luxury villa, minimalist interiors offer a clean environment that feels both spacious and serene.
+The idea of “less is more” is catching on in Kerala households.
+Whether you’re designing a studio flat or a luxury villa, minimalist interiors offer a clean, clutter-free environment that feels both spacious and serene.

 • Soft neutral tones—beige, olive, off-white—dominate the color palette.